New to Banjup

 There is no main sewerage in Banjup.

-Many properties have a 3 stage septic tank system that leads into a leach drain.
+Many properties have a 2 or 3 stage septic tank system that leads into a leach drain.

 Newer properties have more sophisticated system.